mcoxeter/05-mos/README.md

 **Predicted growth**

 > The average growth rate of FCF over the last three years or the analysts prediction.
+The predicted growth rate is the least certian value.
+You will need to adjust it based on your deep understanding of the business.

 ## Setup